stonepros/stone/doc/dev/kubernetes.rst

 =================

 ``kubejacker`` needs access to your docker registry.
-Execute the script to build a docker image containing your latest Ceph binaries:
+Execute the script to build a docker image containing your latest Stone binaries:

 ::

     build$ ../src/script/kubejacker/kubejacker.sh "<host>:<port>"

-Now you've got your freshly built Rook and freshly built Ceph into a single container image, ready to run.
-Next time you change something in Ceph, you can re-run this to update your image and restart your kubernetes containers.
-If you change something in Rook, then re-run the Rook build, and the Ceph build too.
+Now you've got your freshly built Rook and freshly built Stone into a single container image, ready to run.
+Next time you change something in Stone, you can re-run this to update your image and restart your kubernetes containers.
+If you change something in Rook, then re-run the Rook build, and the Stone build too.

 5. Run a Rook cluster
 =====================

-Please refer to `Rook's documentation <https://rook.io/docs/rook/master/ceph-quickstart.html>`_ for setting up a Rook operator, a Ceph cluster and the toolbox.
+Please refer to `Rook's documentation <https://rook.io/docs/rook/master/ceph-quickstart.html>`_ for setting up a Rook operator, a Stone cluster and the toolbox.

 The Rook source tree includes example .yaml files in ``cluster/examples/kubernetes/ceph/``.
 Copy these into